Asteria

 soft ✦ mythic ✦ chic ✦ modern ✦ artisanal ✦ design-focused ✦ elevated ✦

-And above all — unique, reflecting the story of three generations of women connected through craft, metal, and light.
+And unique above all, reflecting the story of three generations of women connected through craft, metal, and light.

 Key Insights